 Private nonprofit organization is defined in section 422(7) (A), (B), and (D) of the McKinney Act (42 U.S.C.
 11382(7) (A), (B), and (D)).
-The organization must also have a functioning accounting system that is operated in accordance with generally accepted accounting principles, or designate an entity that will maintain a functioning accounting system for the organization in accordance with generally accepted accounting principles.
+The organization must also have a functioning accounting system that is operated in accordance. ing system that is operated in accordance with generally accepted accountting principles, or designate an entity that will maintain a functioning accounting system for the organization in accordance with generally accepted accounting principles.